Creatures of Habit

 It is exactly the same for our infants and toddlers.
 EXACTLY!

 We need to remember how important routines and rituals are for the children in our care.
-Magda Gerber (RIE) taught us that predictability contributes to a more co-operative child who actively participates in their care routines.
+Magda Gerber taught us that predictability contributes to a more co-operative child who actively participates in their care routines.
 Children who have predictable, consistent care are generally more relaxed, co-operative and healthy in mind, body and spirit.

 For any children that you care for do you;

-When i change your nappy - do i attend to it the same way, and invite your participation the same way every time?
+When I change your nappy - do I attend to it the same way, and invite your participation the same way every time?

-When i give you a bottle or breast feed - do i perform this routine in the same order, and hold you, and sit in the same position that i know you prefer?
+When I give you a bottle or breast feed - do I perform this routine in the same order, and hold you, and sit in the same position that I know you prefer?

 For any children that you care for do you;